What does the EU GDPR mean for your app?7 min read - Insights

 Mobile devices harvest a lot of contextual information, such as location, usernames, connected accounts and more.
 Which means you’ll also need to consider the following;

 The GDPR states that “a data subject should have the two rights.
 The right to have his or her personal data erased.
 And no longer processed where the personal data is no longer necessary in relation to the purpose for which they are collected or otherwise processed”

 Meaning that users can not only request changes to their data, but they can request to have all their data deleted.
 All organisations will need to have a system or process in place to locate the specific data and remove it.
 This includes all services and backup systems, so the data cannot be recovered from anywhere.

-All businesses will be required to ask for consent from the user up front.
+All businesses will be required to ask for consent from the user up front, unless you have legal means to process the data.
 This needs to include what data you are collecting and why you’re collecting it.
 As well as it will be processed, how you will protect it, how it’s moved and how long it will be stored for.

 With the number of sensitive data leaks on the rise, the GDPR are enforcing tighter deadlines for businesses to notify both the authorities and users when a leak occurs.
 If a company encounters a data breach, they must notify the national supervisory authorities within 72 hours.

 To ensure this is possible, you may need to invest in better technology to ensure a continuous surveillance of your data.
 As well as preparing a disaster recovery procedure and plan.

 The GDPR refers to a new approach businesses should take to projects.
 Promoting privacy and data protection compliance from the start.
 This means that when developing a new app, you need to ensure privacy and data protection is a key consideration.
 Both in the initial stages of the project, and throughout its entire life cycle.
 Encompassing the build of additional IT systems to store and access data, developing new legislations and conducting regular risk assessments.